Advocacy

 One-Minute Trade Reporting

-Both the MSRB and FINRA have parallel proposals to shorten the time for dealers to reports trades to the Real-time Trade Reporting System (RTRS) and the Trade Reporting and Compliance Engine (TRACE) from 15 minutes to one minute after execution. , both the FINRA and MSRB boards have approved versions of the proposals but have not transmitted them to the SEC for final approval.
+Both the MSRB and FINRA have parallel proposals to shorten the time for dealers to reports trades to the Real-time Trade Reporting System (RTRS) and the Trade Reporting and Compliance Engine (TRACE) from 15 minutes to one minute after execution.
+As of this writing, both the FINRA and MSRB boards have approved versions of the proposals but have not transmitted them to the SEC for final approval.

 Best Execution

-The SEC has proposed to impose a new best execution rule in addition to existing FINRA and MSRB best execution rules.
+The SEC has proposed to impose a new, best-execution rule in addition to existing FINRA and MSRB best execution rules.
 The proposal would require dealers to develop compliance procedures around evaluating trade prices.
 Of particular concern is the treatment of “conflicted trades,” which would have special requirements.
 In the proposal, conflicted trades include principal trades, including riskless principal trades.
-Conflicted trades would require dealers to survey even more markets than non conflicted trades.
-BDA rsied these concerns in our letter to the SEC.
+Conflicted trades would require dealers to survey even more markets than non-conflicted trades.
+BDA raised these concerns in our letter to the SEC.

 The next step in the process will be for the Commission to consider the amended and final proposal.